 When and how do I apply for and attend Catholica Summer Program?

 Immediately.
-Contact us today and we will set up a preliminary phone call with you.
-We’ll then send you an application by airmail to fill out and return.
+Contact us today and we send you a registration form to fill out and return.

 What if my son does not fly with the group?

 Simply provide the arrival and departure information and Catholica staff will meet your son at arrivals in Rome, FCO and see him off at departures at Rome, FCO.
 NB – This service incurs an additional $120.00 fee

 Are classes designed for students of a certain skill-level?
 I am worried that my son will not be able to keep up.